-A.4 The work of SME owners for the action (i.e. owners of beneficiaries that are small and medium-sized enterprises17 not receiving a salary) or natural person beneficiaries (i.e.

-For the definition, see Commission Recommendation 2003/361/EC: micro, small or medium-sized enterprise (SME) are enterprises beneficiaries that are natural persons not receiving a salary) may be declared as personnel costs, if they fulfil the general eligibility conditions and are calculated as unit costs in accordance with the method set out in Annex 2a.
+A.4 The work of SME owners for the action (i.e. owners of beneficiaries that are small and medium-sized enterprises19 not receiving a salary) or natural person beneficiaries (i.e. beneficiaries that are natural persons not receiving a salary) may be declared as personnel costs, if they fulfil the general eligibility conditions and are calculated as unit costs in accordance with the method set out in Annex 2a.